-It’s very easy to fall into the trap of over designing a website.
-Simplicity is the mantra of most good designers and it should be the case with web design too.
-Don’t cram as many calls to action button in every bit of whitespace you’ve got or the visitor won’t know what to do, why’s this?
+It’s straightforward to fall into the trap of over-designing a website.
+Simplicity is the mantra of most good designers, and it should be the case with web design.

 It’s the same with the net.
-Put too many choices on your websie and the visitor won’t know which action to take, your conversions will dip.
+Put too many choices on your website, and the visitor won’t know which action to take, your conversions will dip.

 How to find out if your visitors suffer from choice paralysis

-Anayltics is a good place to start, you’re going to need some good tracking software, if you’ve got an ecommerce site I doubt Google Anayltics is the right package for you, if your website has relatively few pages then GA is probably fine.
+Analytics is an excellent place to start; you’re going to need some good tracking software.
+If you’ve got an e-commerce site, I doubt Google analytics is the right package for you.
+On the other hand, if your website has relatively few pages, then GA is probably fine.